United States Border Patrol: 2019 Facebook posts

 In 2019, U.S. Border Patrol supervisors discovered many employees posting inappropriate content in a private Facebook group.
 The "group where agents posted sexist and callous references to migrants and the politicians who support them reinforced the perception that agents often view the vulnerable people in their care with frustration and contempt."
 Carla Provost, at the time head of the agency, was among them; she retired in 2020.

-Use of force under the second Trump administration
+Second Trump administration

-U.S. Border Patrol faced extensive criticism for aggressive use of force and teargas against peaceful protestors during Operation Midway Blitz.
+U.S. Border Patrol was described as "a national police force, answerable only to the president" by The Economist after numerous incidents during the second Trump administration.
+In a departure from its traditional role of patrolling the southern border, agents were deployed to urban, Democrat-run areas throughout the country to assist with the Trump administration's deportation efforts.
+The redeployment has led to extensive criticism for aggressive use of force across the country, including pointing weapons at and teargassing peaceful protestors and bystanders in Chicago during Operation Midway Blitz and choking a protester outside a detention facility in Durango, Colorado.
 Senior official Gregory Bovino faced multiple rebukes and restraining orders from District Court Judge Sara L. Ellis, who found that he lied under oath.

-Morale

-According to a posting in Law Enforcement Today in August 2021, morale among Border Patrol agents was "in the toilet".
-In Del Rio, Texas, where illegal aliens were so numerous they were detained in a squalid camp underneath the international bridge, agents were so overwhelmed with processing those arriving aliens that self-surrendered that there were no agents patrolling large stretches of the border.

-In 2019, agents stated that "people actively hate us".
+Presidential advisor Stephen Miller falsely claimed that agents had federal immunity for any misconduct during performance of their duties.